-Today’s POP RESCUE from an uncertain fate, is the 1993 album Oui Love You by three-piece group Oui 3, but is this album just a tired old Routine?
+Today’s POP RESCUE from an uncertain fate, is the 1993 album Oui Love You by three-piece group Oui 3, but does this album make you want shout OUI! or is it just a tired old Routine?
 Read on…

 This 11 track album opens with lead single For What It’s Worth, which has a wonderfully mellow opener to it courtesy of being a cover of the 1967 Buffalo Springfield track.
 Rapper Trevor Miles has a great soulful rapping style, and whilst his rapping gets louder and harder towards the end with lyrics like ‘hold your fire put down your weapon, you’ll never get to heaven with an AK-47‘, when set alongside American Blair Booth‘s powerful vocals in the chorus, it all really compliments the original song, whilst keeping it fresh for the 1990s.
 This single gave them their first top 30 UK hit, reaching #28.
 It returned to the charts for a re-release in October 1993, reaching 2 places higher at #26.

 Schemer Supreme follows, and this is another pretty slick, chilled out track.
 The beats are muted, the bass and keyboards, along with the dreamy chorus vocals, make this feel like the kind of song you’d expect to hear on Grand Theft Auto.
 The group were slotted into the ‘acid jazz’ genre.